RobertoLJr/100-days-of-python/day-050-project-automated-youtube-recorder/README.md

 ## Concept

+Disclaimer: This is an alternative project than that suggested by the original course.

 This program uses web scraping with Selenium to automatically open up a Chrome browser and search for videos using the query "synthwave" while filtering for the last week uploads.
 Then, it opens the first video at the top of the page.
 The user can end the program by pressing any key into the console, as prompted by the program itself.
 Potentially,